 “The common search for a better life and a better world is deeper than color or blood.”
 These concise words, spoken by Gordon Parks captured the essence of his life as no lengthy volume could ever do.
-Born near Fort Scott in 1912, Parks was the youngest of fifteen children in his poor rural African American family.
+Born near Fort Scott, Parks was the youngest of fifteen children in his poor rural African American family.
 He left behind his youth and his home when he was still a teenager and moved north to St. Paul, Minnesota.

 Forced to quit school to earn a living, Parks held a variety of jobs during the 1930s.
 While working as a railroad porter in 1937, he saw a magazine spread of the Farm Security Administration photography project that sparked his interest.
 He purchased a cheap camera from a pawnshop and within a month presented his first exhibit at an Eastman Kodak store and with amazing swiftness, he became a successful fashion and portrait photographer.